docker/docs/content/compose/compose-file/04-version-and-name.md

 ## Name top-level element

-The top-level `name` property is defined by the Specification as the project name to be used if you don't set one explicitly.
+The top-level `name` property is defined by the Compose Specification as the project name to be used if you don't set one explicitly.
 Compose offers a way for you to override this name, and sets a default project name to be used if the top-level `name` element is not set.